fsch0203/swh/README.md

 ## Privacy Policy

 - We do not collect information from users of our app or visitors of our site.
-- We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information.
+- We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information.
 - We do not include or offer third-party products or services on our website.
 - We do not track any information.
 We do not allow third-party behavioral tracking.
 - We do not specifically market to children under the age of 13 years old.

+## Change log

+### Version 1.0.1

+- Code cleaning
+- Separate popup for About swh
+- Option added to download urls in csv-format

+### Version 1.0.0

+- Initial release